aleccale/ingress-prime-graphic-archive/CONTRIBUTING.md

 - Optional extras: `AI`, `EPS` or `PNG`.

 ## Legal
-See `README.md` for the legal and licensing notes.
+See `README.md` and `LICENSE` for the legal and licensing notes.
 Please only contribute work you created.